AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/index.md

 The **Reference** provides API documentation and background information.

-To open a book without selecting it, click on the chevron that appears to the right of the book title on mouse-over.
+To open a book without selecting it, click the chevron that appears to the right of the book title on mouse-over.